Follow us

 Technical Level 5: For experienced ski tourers (more than 10 recent outings), capable of skiing in all snow conditions on varied and exposed slopes with technical sections, mastering kick turns and the use of crampons and an ice axe.

-Our "Autonomy & Safety in Ski Touring" program is designed to teach you how to manage avalanche risk and ski safely and independently in the mountains.
-With small groups of 3 to 4 participants per guide, we provide personalized coaching and tailored programs to meet your specific needs.
-These courses are ideal for ski tourers who want to gain confidence and autonomy through structured progression and practical, real-world exercises.
+Our "Autonomy & Safety in Ski Touring" program is designed to teach you how to manage avalanche risk and progressively become more independent when ski touring in the mountains.
+With small groups of 3 to 4 participants per guide, we provide personalized coaching and a program tailored to your needs.
+The progression combines theoretical knowledge with practical exercises in the field, as close as possible to real mountain conditions.

-Our Autonomy & Safety Level 1 course covers the essential foundations of avalanche risk management for ski touring.
+Our Autonomy & Safety Level 1 course is the first step in this program.
+It provides you with the essential foundations for understanding and assessing avalanche risk when ski touring.
 It is intended for participants who have already completed basic avalanche rescue training (avalanche beacon, shovel, probe) or have equivalent skills.
-If you haven’t yet, we recommend our Avalanche Rescue Day course, perfect for building these essential skills before tackling risk management.
+If you haven’t yet, we recommend our Avalanche Rescue Day course, perfect for building or refreshing these essential skills before tackling risk management.
 The course takes place through daily outings in various areas of the Chamonix Valley.

 ➤ Level 1 Course Content